terra10/codefest_micronaut/Lab 3/README.md

 We need to add a quite a lot of dependencies, so the next listings will include the full list of depencies needed.

+Make sure to remove the jdbc-tomcat dependency if you've added it in the previous section.

 build.gradle
 ````groovy
 dependencies {